yadavrashindra5/spring-boot/Spring-Security/readme.md

    default userName is **user** and password is generated during running time which is console in output with a key as * *Using generated security password**

+# By Default spring security enable the CSFR security because  of this method like post, put, delete are block, we are not able to access it.

+# To Enable this
+1. Override the default SecurityFilterChain class
+2. Inside this class disable the CSRF security.

 # To change the default username and password generation

 1. To **change** the default **username** and **password** generation, we need to add Spring Security configuration to